wigging/pythonic/README.md

 # :snake: Pythonic Programming

 Python is a great programming language for all ages and skill levels.
 It's ecosystem of packages extends the language to many areas of software development.
-This website provides concise code examples that demonstrate basic Python features as well as more advanced topics relevant to scientific computing.
-The website is available at https://gavinw.me/pythonic while code examples such as scripts, modules, and packages are located in the repository's `examples` folder.
+This repository and accompanying website provide concise code examples that demonstrate basic Python features as well as more advanced topics relevant to scientific computing.
+The website is available at https://gavinw.me/pythonic.
+Example code is provided in the `python-projects` and `python-scripts` folders.

 ## Contributing